 The drug takes about 2 to 4 weeks to work effectively.
 If not effective within 2-4 months, it should be discontinued and some other mode of treatment must be considered as this could have been a case of drug failure.

-Since these drugs have limited ability to damage the joints on their own, there use should be restricted to very mild, seronegative and non-erosive cases of rheumatoid arthritis.
+Warning: Since these drugs have limited ability to damage the joints on their own, there use should be restricted to very mild, seronegative and non-erosive cases of rheumatoid arthritis.
 These are also sometimes used in combination with methotrexate and sulfasalazine to treat the signs and symptoms.

 Rheumatoid arthritis directly or indirectly increases the risk of certain cancers like:

 - Lung Cancer: It is linked to rheumatoid arthritis because of a common factor which is smoking.

 - Skin cancer: Patients who take TNF (tumor necrotizing factor) inhibitors for rheumatoid arthritis are at an increased of melanoma, the most dangerous skin cancer.

 - Myeloma: In some cases of Rheumatoid arthritis, it has been observed that patients have Hyperglobulinemia, where excess antibody-related proteins in the blood are produced.
 This can lead to abnormal production of plasma cells, a condition called Myeloma.

 - Non-Hodgkin’s Lymphoma and Hodgkin’s disease: The risk of these two conditions increase two to three-fold in patients with rheumatoid arthritis.
 This is due to the severe stimulation in the immune system.